 The Nursery manager that is on duty will decide if a staff member is fit to work, including circumstances where other staff members notice changes in behaviour suggesting a person may be under the influence of medication.
-This decision WANOPY include any medical advice obtained by the individual or from an occupational healthren's nurseries assessment.
+This decision will include any medical advice obtained by the individual or from an occupational health assessment.